Public funding for King Charles III and royals has been recalculated due to windfarm deal profits

 Treasury officials say they will halve the proportion of the crown estate’s profits paid to the royals from 25% in recent years to 12% next year.

-Charles has asked for the wind farm deal profits to be used for the “wider public good” instead of going to fund his official duties.
+Charles has asked for profits from the windfarm deals to be used for the “wider public good” instead of going to fund his official duties.

 The reduction in proportion of profits to be handed to the monarchy came after a review by the Royal Trustees — including Prime Minister Rishi Sunak, the Treasury chief and an official known as the Keeper of the Privy Purse.